Caerus-Industries/helm-charts/README.md

     helm repo add caerus https://caerus-industries.github.io/helm-charts

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo ethanbergstrom` to see the charts.
+You can then run `helm search repo caerus` to see the charts.

 To install the duoauthproxy-radius-simple chart: